dceoy/jader-phv-adhoc/main.md

 Before data analyses, a relational database was constructed from the JADER dataset and MedDRA/J version 18.0.
 For the database management system, SQLite version 3.8.5 was used.
 [16]

-As incretin-based drugs, all of the approved DPP-4 inhibitors and GLP-1 agonists in Japan were followed.
+As incretin-based drugs, all of the approved DPP-4 inhibitors and GLP-1 receptor agonists in Japan were followed.
 The DPP-4 inhibitors were: sitagliptin phosphate hydrate, vildagliptin, alogliptin benzoate, alogliptin benzoate / pioglitazone hydrochloride (combination drug), linagliptin, teneligliptin hydrobromide hydrate, anagliptin, and saxagliptin hydrate.
-The GLP-1 agonists were: exenatide, liraglutide, and lixisenatide.
+The GLP-1 receptor agonists were: exenatide, liraglutide, and lixisenatide.

 ##### Data Analysis

+The ADE analysis of incretin-based drugs was composed of two phases.
+The first phase was DPA based on Fisher's exact test, the second phase was multivariate analyses using a mixed effects logistic regression model.

 The PTs of adverse events were classified in the MedDRA High Level Terms (HLTs), and all the combinations between drug generic names and HLTs were extracted.
 Fisher's exact tests were performed by all the combinations between drugs and HLTs reported along with incretin-based drugs.